Home > Resources

 Model Who controls the cost?
 Hidden risks Who it works best for

-No win, no fee The lawyer Extra success fees; liability for disbursements & opponent costs Money claims with strong prospects (injury, consumer, estate, class actions)
+No win, no fee The lawyer Success fees; liability for disbursements; possible exposure to opponent’s costs Money claims with strong prospects (injury, consumer, estate, class actions)

-Free legal help (pro bono) The lawyer Limited scope; may end anytime; no continuity People with no or very few assets
+Free legal help (pro bono) The lawyer Limited scope; may end if resources unavailable; no continuity guarantee Individuals with limited or no assets

-Direct fixed-fee The lawyer Extra work outside scope may attract new fees; no second opinion Routine tasks like wills or leases
+Direct fixed-fee The lawyer Work outside defined scope may attract additional fees; no independent second opinion Defined, routine matters (wills, leases, standard contracts)

 How to read this table

-• cost control — who decides when work happens
+Cost control - who decides when work begins or expands

-Regulators across Australia highlight these three issues in their consumer guides.
+Consumer regulators across Australia frequently highlight these three issues when discussing litigation costs.

 Two independent lawyers often cost less than one - because you fund one path, not both.